-Safety M Do not start-up the drive unless you are a qualified electrician.
-747 Do not start-up the drive unless you are a qualified electrician.
-Read and obey the instructions in chapter Safety instructions at the beginning of the ware manual of the drive.
-Ignoring the instructions can cause physical injury or death, or Hardware manual of the drive.
-Ignoring the instructions can cause physical injury or death, or dama ge to the equipment
+Safety Do not start-up the drive unless you are a qualified electrician.
+Read and obey the instructions in chapter Safety instructions at the beginning of the

-Check the installation.
-See chapter Installation checklist in the Hardware manual of the drive.
+Hardware manual of the drive, Ignoring the instructions can cause physical injury or death, or damage to the equipment Check the installation.
+See chapter Installation checklist in the Hardware manual of the

-Make sure there is no active start on (DI1 in factory settings, that is, ABB standard macro).
+- drive. - Make sure there is no active start on (DI1 in factory settings, that is, ABB standard macro).
 The drive will start up automatically at power-up if the external run command is on and the drive is in the remote control mode.